pqvst/cafeandcowork/data/sapporo/poool-espresso-work.md

   - menu.jpg
   - outside.jpg
 ---

+Update: My second visit (2026) the WiFi seems to have a lot of issues.
+Both the "coandco" and "USEN Free WiFi" networks were really slow and unstable.
+Be sure to have a hotspot.

 Probably the best spot in Sapporo to work.
 The place is huge with a lot of seating, good wifi, and plenty of power outlets.
 The menu is ok, unfortunately no tea available.
 Just keep in mind that there is a 3 hour time limit per drink.